-Many parents work in low-wage jobs with unpredictable, irregular schedules over which they have little control and which frequently involve work at night, in the early morning, and/or on the weekend.
-These schedules can create tremendous stress for workers and make it extremely challenging for parents to balance work and family responsibilities.
-Difficult work schedules can pose problems for parents not only in obtaining stable child care but also in accessing child care assistance due to policies that are often structured for parents with standard work schedules.
+Millions of people—mostly women, and disproportionately women of color—are employed in low-wage jobs, including one in five working mothers of very young children (ages three and under).
+Parents in low-wage jobs not only struggle to make ends meet with limited incomes, but also often have unpredictable, unstable work schedules over which they have little control and frequently must work at night, in the early morning, and/or on the weekend.
+These schedules can make it extremely challenging for workers to meet their responsibilities to their families and their jobs, creating tremendous stress for parents and children alike—which can undermine young children’s well-being.
+High-quality child care can help provide stability for families and support children’s healthy development, but difficult work schedules can pose problems for parents not only in obtaining stable child care but also in accessing child care assistance due to policies that are often structured for parents with standard work schedules.